Can You Wash Bed Sheets With Clothes?

 Ah.
 The bed.
 So calming and peaceful.
 After a long day of work, playing with your kids, cooking, (maybe even cleaning a bit around the house) you really do deserve the best comfort in perfectly clean, fresh, and cozy sheets.
 Knowing how to wash fabrics is key when trying to keep them fresh and “young.”
-But it isn’t only your clothing that’s susceptible to a couple of mistakes and mishaps.
-Your bed sheets are, too!
+But it isn’t only your clothing that’s susceptible to a couple of Laundry Mistakes And Mishaps Your bed sheets are, too!
 Not sure how to correctly sort, treat, wash, and dry bed sheets?
 Are you used to just throwing everything together on the washer and pressing “Start”?
 Keep reading, this one’s for you!

 Should you wash clothes together with bed sheets and towels?
 Short answer: “NOPE.
 Not ever.”
 But what could be the harm in it?
 Aren’t all of those just fabric items needing washing?
 Well, yes.
-But there’s a little more to it than just choosing to wash with either liquid laundry detergent or laundry detergent pods.
+But there’s a little more to it than just choosing to wash with either liquid laundry detergent or Laundry Pacs Product Page.

 Firstly, towels are very big producers of lint.
 That’s why it’s recommended to wash them with a gentle laundry detergent before using them for the first time!
 If you wash and tumble dry a set of new towels, you will notice there is a great deal of lint on the trap of the dryer (cotton FTW!).
 While the dryer screen does trap much of that lint, some of it gets trapped on the clothes that you wash with towels.
 And removing it is soo hard.
 If you want to put this to the test, wash black pants with a couple of white cotton towels.
 Don’t say we didn’t warn you, though!